 CREATIVE

-I make media, art, research, and editorial projects, with a focus on things that fall between these lines, crafting custom architectures for custom projects.
+I create and produce media, culture, and research, with a focus on things that fall between these lines, crafting custom architectures for custom work.

-I shape strategy and secure support for creative, public, and social-purpose projects, organizations, and networks: small and large, formal and informal, established and emergent, local and international.
-I have generated funding for work spanning experimental media, arts/culture, food security, economic development, place-making, social justice, environmental activism, immigrant / newcomer services, and social enterprise development.
+I help shape strategy and secure funding for creative, public, and social-purpose projects, organizations, and networks: small and large, formal and informal, established and emergent, local and global.
+I have generated support for initiatives spanning arts/culture, experimental media, food security, economic development, place-making, social justice, immigrant / newcomer services, and social enterprise.

 RESEARCH

-As a researcher and consultant I have worked for government, non-profits, documentaries, and sector development projects.
-I am currently collaborating with a network of academics and cultural organizers on a project examining the sustainability of contemporary
+As a researcher and consultant I have worked for government, non-profits, non-fiction television and film, sector development, and international research.

 CLIENTS